-The Newcastle Herald - Part of Newcastle
+The Newcastle Herald - Part of the Hunter

 The Newcastle Herald is the largest local media organisation and the only Newcastle-based newspaper serving the Hunter and Central Coast six days a week, Monday to Saturday.

 The newspaper has a long affinity and readership involvement with the region's people.
-Six days a week, The Newcastle Herald covers local, State, national and world news, sport, finance and business.
+Six days a week, The Newcastle Herald covers local, state, national and world news, sport, finance and business.